mialkin/docs/csharp/keywords/event.md

 Field-like events and public fields of delegate types look similar, but are actually very different.

 An event is fundamentally like a property — it's a pair of [↑ `add`](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/add)/[↑ `remove`](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/remove) methods (instead of the `get`/`set` of a property).
 When you declare a field-like event (i.e. one where you don't specify the `add`/`remove` bits yourself) a public event is created, and a private backing field.
 This lets you raise the event privately, but allow public subscription.
-With a public delegate field, *anyone* can remove other people's event handlers, raise the event themselves, etc — it's an encapsulation disaster.
+With a public delegate field, _anyone_ can remove other people's event handlers, raise the event themselves, etc — it's an encapsulation disaster.

 [↑ Why do we need the "event" keyword while defining events?](https://stackoverflow.com/questions/3028724/why-do-we-need-the-event-keyword-while-defining-events).

-## Names of events guidelines
+## Event names guidelines

 [↑ Names of Events](https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/names-of-type-members#names-of-events).